Alonso-del-Arte/chess/doc/Terminology.md

 seen this term in regards to chess used to mean a vulnerability in the opponent's defense.
 Most openings are given special names, which are not quite exactly standard.
 I will try to list the most common name for each opening.
+* **Original** &mdash; A piece a player had at the beginning of the game, as opposed to a piece obtained through pawn promotion.
+This term is not standard, and some players might regard it as unnecessary.
+But I believe many who write chess programs wind up needing to make this distinction.

 ## P